dfdx2/Projects/CONTRIBUTING.md

 Please **do not send pull requests for replacing my code**.
 If you'd like to contribute [solutions](https://github.com/thekarangoel/Projects-Solutions), please see the following instructions:

 - Solve the problem, and keep it in your repo.
-DO NOT send merge request yet.
+DO NOT send merge requests.

 - Find the problem in this [README](https://github.com/thekarangoel/Projects-Solutions/blob/master/README.md) file.